Trees and the Law

 Owners should inspect their trees regularly, calling in professionals if necessary.

 The Local Authority may notify the owner in writing if the tree is or likely to be a hazard and require him/her to take appropriate action.
 If the owner does not comply, the Local Authority may take the necessary action required and the owner is then liable for any costs incurred by the Local Authority resulting from the action.
+This is known as a section 70 notice; it must be issued in a prescribed manner and can be appealed to the District Court if the tree owner feels the prescribed action is unnecessary or excessive.

 Whilst a tree can never be regarded as completely safe, at the same time it cannot be regarded as dangerous simply because of its size.
 Sometimes there are other signs that a tree may not be safe, in which case you should approach your neighbour to discuss your concerns.
-If you are worried about underground damage by roots, or subsidence, you will need to provide your neighbours with evidence that it is their tree that is causing the problem.
-You may need to employ a surveyor and /or tree professional for this purpose.
+If you are worried about underground damage by roots, you will need to provide your neighbours with evidence that it is their tree that is causing the problem.
+You may need to employ a surveyor and/or tree professional for this purpose.
 It may also be prudent to discuss the matter with your property insurers.

 What procedures apply to the felling of trees?